 The firm’s attorneys also have extensive experience in the investigation and resolution of pre-litigation claims involving both prescription and over-the-counter drug products.
-To schedule a free consultation to discuss cases that have been filed against your company, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a legal consultation to discuss cases that have been filed against your company, call Whitney, LLP at (410) 583-8000, or contact us online.

 Common Prescription Drug and Medical Device Cases

 With the high number of prescription drugs and medical devices that are manufactured and distributed throughout the United States, it is inevitable that some defective product claims will be filed.
 However, some defective product claims are more common than others.
 The following is a list of prescription drug and medical devices cases that our lawyers have defended.

 Bendectin is a drug that was developed in the mid-1950s by the Wm.
 S. Merrell Company (now known as Merrell Dow Pharmaceuticals), and it was designed to combat morning sickness experienced by pregnant women.
 Bendectin went on to become the most popular form of treatment for pregnant women who frequently experience morning sickness.